wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 ## Patch groups

 You can use the patch operations to add/remove/replace users (members) in a user group.
+You can also rename the a user group by using the `replace` operation.

 ### Add members